peteroupc/peteroupc.github.io/bernoulli.md

 1. Set _k_ and _w_ each to 0.
 2. Flip the input coin.
 If it returns 0, return 1.
-3. Generate a uniform random variate between 0 and 1 _U_.
+3. Generate _u_, a uniform random variate between 0 and 1.
 4. If _k_ > 0 and _w_ is less than _U_, return 0.
 5. Set _w_ to _U_, add 1 to _k_, and go to step 2.